ManjuKalkur/colindrome/README.md

 # colindrome
 if string is "abccba"

- whole string should be plaindrome
+ whole string should be palindrome

 first three character and next three character should be palindrome